 After obtaining the Habilitation (a post-doctoral credential required of university professors) at Munich in 1906, Uffenheimer assumed administrative roles in pediatric hospitals and clinics.
 During World War I, he served as a physician in military hospitals.
 For the decade after the war, he conducted a private practice in Munich and taught at the university there.

-In August 1938 Uffenheimer was forced to leave Germany, and he moved to Hertfordshire, England, where he worked with troubled children.
+In August 1938 Uffenheimer was forced to leave Germany, and he moved to Hertfordshire, England, where he worked with troubled adolescents.
 This position was also obtained for him by the Academic Assistance Council.
 His wife was able to follow him to England in December 1938 only after Uffenheimer transferred the contents of two Swiss bank accounts to the German government.

 In February 1940, Uffenheimer and his wife emigrated to the United States.
 Later that year he obtained a position teaching psychology at Siena College, which had been founded only three years earlier.
 The strain of these losses, of poverty, forced moves and the adjustments they required were considerable for a man in his sixty-fifth year: Albert Uffenheimer suffered a stroke in early 1941 and, while recovering, died of a heart attack on April 9, 1941 in Albany.